-Before we draw any conclusions about this, let’s look at the reasoning and thinking behind a coffee machine with more than one (usually two) boilers.
+Before we draw any conclusions about this, let’s look at the reasoning and thinking behind a coffee machine with two boilers.
 Here are the key factors to consider:

 - Getting the temperature spot-on.
-Great tasting coffee is best brewed around 96°C. The milk – textured (i.e. the frothy stuff on cappuccino or latte) or flat – is best served at around 60°C, but in fact to achieve textured milk, a machine with a steam-wand is ideal.
+Great tasting coffee is best brewed between 93°C to 96°C. The milk – textured (i.e. the frothy stuff on cappuccino or latte) or flat – is best served at around 60°C, but in fact to achieve textured milk, a machine with a steam-wand is ideal (up to 130°C).
 Yes I know, you can buy stand-alone milk heaters and frothers, but top-notch milk-texturing is skillfully achieved by using the steam wand to introduce the right amount of air bubbles.

 - Convenience.
-You will see that in artisan or pro coffee shops, they are able to pull espresso, texture milk, and server hot water at the same time.
-This seems to be a time-saver for a busy coffee shop, but in fact it would be difficult to operate in any other way.
+You will see that in artisan or expert coffee shops, they are able to pull espresso, texture milk, and serve hot water at the same time.
+This seems to be a time-saver for a busy coffee shop, but in fact it would be difficult to operate such a shop otherwise.